prdoyle/tiny-cpu/README.md

 - `LINK 0` is useful to mark the entry point of a loop.
 A subsequent `RET` can then branch back to the entry point.
 - `LINK 1` is useful to record the return address, thereby turning a jump into a call.

+### Couldn't you eliminate some of these instructions?

+Technically, yes.
+Many of these instructions are not used in the interpreter, so I could eliminate them and still reach my stated goal of creating a CPU that can emulate itself.

+However, the reason for writing the interpreter is to demonstrate the capabilities of the CPU.
+It's meant to be a general-purpose CPU; distorting the design so it can run just one particular application felt like cheating.

+The interpreter isn't the goal.
+The goal is to design a useful CPU, and demonstrate its usefulness via the interpreter.

 ## Fibonacci example

 ```